jcrqr/whatami/README.md

 My main use case is to use the information outputted to create dynamic CI/CD pipelines.
-Based on the output, I know what tools I need to have in place for a particular project and can even infer what commands I can run to do certain tasks like building or testing the project.
+Based on the output, I know what tools I need to have in place for a particular project and can even infer what commands I can run to perform certain tasks like building or testing the project.

 ### How?